 Elephants are very intelligent, so the Smithsonian’s National Zoo provides them with enrichment activities to ensure they stay sharp.
 Often, keepers will entice the elephants to investigate objects by hiding some of their favorite foods inside.
 Specially designed nooks and puzzle feeders challenge the elephants to think and problem solve to retrieve the treats inside.

 The pachyderms are provided with everything they need to survive and thrive, including first-class medical care, dedicated nutrition plans, training sessions, exercise and enrichment.
 The elephant team interacts with the animals through a protective barrier, a standard practice for zoos that are accredited by the Association of Zoos and Aquariums.

 The Elephant Barn which is next to the Elephant Community Center, contains five ‘suite’ enclosures that can accommodate individual and multiple elephants.
-Browse (vegetation such as shoots and leaves that are suitable for animals to eat) is stored in a climate-controlled space where misters keep it fresh until it is given to the animals.
-An onsite kitchen enable keepers to store fruits, vegetables and leaf-eater biscuits among other foods.
+Browse (vegetation, such as shoots and leaves, that is suitable for animals to eat) is stored in a climate-controlled space where misters keep it fresh until it is given to the animals.
+An on-site kitchen enable keepers to store fruits, vegetables and leaf-eater biscuits among other foods.
 The Barn is not open to visitors.